 Just like in Gabriela‘s case, you’re the real reason I decided to try it “for real”.
 I consider myself to be really lucky to have someone to look up to for inspiration ?

 I started doing small freelancing jobs back in 2007, but never really took it seriously.

 I moved to Italy in 2008, I started working and have also attended college in the meantime, to be honest, I didn’t really like what I was doing.
 I was about to give up on my studies for good and embrace the idea that I will be nothing more than an underpaid worker with no job satisfaction but, luckily, in 2012, my boyfriend and I decided to join the Italian Red Cross.
 A guide of the freelance portfolio for data entry is available.

 Doing volunteer work for the Red Cross opened up a whole new world for me!
 I loved the idea of helping people in need right from the start and it wasn’t long before I decided this is what I want to do with my life!

 So, long story short, freelancing is, for me, the only way I can pursue my studies in my home country and, at the same time, do awesome volunteer work in a foreign country.

 The beginning was a bit difficult, despite the fact that I have already done small freelancing jobs before.

 Surprisingly, I’m actually quite active on Fiverr right now.
+Hope you understand the ways of knowing tok.
 I have set up 3 “shy” writing gigs and, in just a few short months, I managed to make quite an impressive (at least to me) number of sales.